Mchockalingam/SME_ReAIgnite_Session_3/01-session-guide.md

 The capacity line is flat.
 It was always going to be flat.
 That is the whole story.

-### Anecdote hook (facilitator: verify before use)
-The Heitor Lessa interview referenced for this session opens on a refactor that burned roughly 200 million tokens before he concluded the approach was wrong and rebuilt his SDLC around agents.
-Use it as the emotional anchor: the failure was not the model, it was running an old process at new speed. *Watch the video before delivery and replace this paragraph with your own takeaways.*

 ## 1.2 Three functions of code review, and what happened to each

 Code review has been doing four jobs for decades.
 Machine authorship damages three of them in different ways.